typescript-cheatsheets/react/README.md

   message: string;
 }; /* use `interface` if exporting so that consumers can extend */

-// Easiest way to declare a Function Component; return type is inferred. const App = ({ message }: AppProps) => <div>{message}</div>;
+// Easiest way to declare a Function Component; return type is inferred. add some text const App = ({ message }: AppProps) => <div>{message}</div>;

 // you can choose annotate the return type so an error is raised if you accidentally return some other type